International-Data-Spaces-Association/ids-specification/README.md

-# Dataspace Protocol - Working Draft
+# Dataspace Protocol Release 2024-1

-> __NOTE:__ These specifications are working drafts and subject to change.

 > __NOTE:__ For GitHub users, the link to the rendered content is https://docs.internationaldataspaces.org/dataspace-protocol/.